 The elements of these meetings are then explained to the faculty members in order to be transparent and to create a real faculty culture.
 The success of the ISC strategy is twofold: first, it is due to a yearly evaluation by an external committee that is not involved in the complex internal organisation and, second, by being aware of the best benchmarking processes drawn from experience in their own schools and their knowledge of the global strategies of firms applied to business schools.

-A world class business school results from the successful mix of three main components: abundant resources, concentration of talents and favourable governance.
+A world-class business school results from the successful mix of three main components: abundant resources, the concentration of talents and favourable governance.
 Using this formula, we can produce the best research output, graduate students and technology transfer to companies.
 We can truly say the aim of this yearly meeting is to concentrate on the successful transformation of inputs to outputs.

 Rennes School of Business is privileged to welcome this “dream team” every year, who in turn have the pleasure to be welcomed in this lovely city of Rennes in Brittany.